-IDNR current policy is to limit annual OSLAD grant awards to a maximum of \$750,000 per acquisition project and \$400,000 for development projects.
+IDNR current policy is to limit annual OSLAD grant awards to a maximum of \$1,125,000 per acquisition project and \$600,000 for development projects.
 The exception is for projects sponsored by agencies serving more than 2 million residents.
-Counties having more than 2 million residents may qualify for up to \$1.15 million in OSLAD funding and municipalities with over 2 million residents are eligible for up to \$2.3 million provided that no more than 10% of the annual OSLAD appropriation can be allocated to any one project.
+Counties having more than 2 million residents may qualify for up to \$1,725,000 in OSLAD funding and municipalities with over 2 million residents are eligible for up to \$3,450,000 in funding provided that no more than 10% of the annual OSLAD appropriation can be allocated to any one project.